Sunday, September 9 – Saturday, September 15, 2018 (Sunday dinner through Saturday lunch)

 A week or two before the workshop begins, Lorna will send you a few instructions in preparation for your time together.
 You will be asked to bring only one new poem to the course, and you will be given directions about this poem two weeks before the course begins.
 You will also be invited to bring books of poetry by other poets to share as the week unfolds.

 You will arrive at Wintergreen for dinner on Sunday, September 9, and enjoy the company of Lorna and fellow poets as you become familiar with Wintergreen for the first time, or reacquaint yourself with the bounties that Wintergreen offers.

 Beginning on Monday morning (after a delightful Wintergreen breakfast!)
 Lorna will invite you to share the work of other poets you find inspiring, and you will begin writing new work: this retreat is all about new work.

 For the first three days, the group will meet each morning for a structured session, to create and read new work.
 The afternoons are reserved for writing, walks down the Wintergreen trails, and quiet contemplation.
 Optional yoga sessions will also be offered during the week (by donation).
 The last few days will give you more time to write on your own, with Lorna ever present, ready to encourage and advise.
-On Thursday evening, a public reading will take place.
+On the evening of Thursday, September 13, a public reading will take place.
 As a workshop participant, you are entitled to invite a guest at no charge (and there is, of course, no charge for workshop participants, either!).
-On Friday evening, you will hold your own community reading, sharing work that you have produced during the week.
+On the evening of Friday, September 14, you will hold your own community reading, sharing work that you have produced during the week.